lsst/pipe_tasks/doc/lsst.pipe.tasks/tasks/lsst.pipe.tasks.postprocess.TransformSourceTableTask.rst

 ``TransformSourceTableTask`` transforms the full-width source table (a ``source`` dataset) to a narrower Source Table (a ``sourceTable`` dataset) as specified by the Data Products Definition Document (`DPDD <https://lse-163.lsst.io>`).
-It extracts, transforms, and renames columns per a yaml specification, by default the `Source.yaml` in obs_package/policy.
+It extracts, transforms, and renames columns per a yaml specification, by default the `schemas/Source.yaml` in this package.
 Inputs and outpus are both per-detector.
 The input is typically a wide table and output a narrow table appropriate for concatenating into a per-visit table by ConsolidateSourceTableTask.